tale-toul/OCP4AzureIPI/README.md

 * Obtain the IP addresses to assing to **apps_lb_ip**, and to **api_lb_api** if required, instructions on how to get this information can be found in the section [Variables definition](#variables-definition).

-* Define the variable **ssl_listener_hostnames** with a list of short hostnames, without the DNS domain, of the Openshift application secure routes to be published using the _https_ protocol.
-This list should at least contain the following names: "oauth-openshift", "console-openshift-console", "grafana-openshift-monitoring", "prometheus-k8s-openshift-monitoring".
+* Define the variable **ssl_listener_hostnames** with a list of entries defining the secure application routes to be published using the _https_ protocol, as defined in the section [Variables Definition](#variables-definition)

-    If additional secure routes are required at a later time, just add the names to the list and rerun the AppGateway terraform module.
+    If additional secure routes are required at a later time, just add new entries to the list and rerun the AppGateway terraform module.

 * Define the variable **cluster_domain** with the DNS domain used by the Openshift cluster.